[Updated April 13, 2023]

 This blog post will help you make sure you are claiming everything you are entitled to.
 We will shine the spotlight on potential tax deductions that Aussies often forget to claim.
 Before you start, please be aware that not all claims apply to your situation.
 Some claimable items depend on your job or the type of work you do, as well as other factors.

 So, without further ado, here are the tax deduction claims you may have overlooked:

 These claims apply whether you work from home entirely or just a few times a year.
 With the shift from offices to work-from-home, Australian taxpayers should understand what they can claim:

 - If you work entirely from home, you can claim the “cost” of occupancy in your home office.
 It includes expenses on items that you use when you work in that particular space.
-Some examples are computer hardware and software, lighting, and heating or cooling costs.
+Some examples are computer hardware and software, information and communications technology, lighting, and heating or cooling costs.
 These deductions apply whether you are self-employed or you work for a company as a home-based employee.

 Mobile Phone and Internet Use

 Mobile phone and Internet expenses can be quite confusing.
 Which ones can you claim?
 We break them down for you to make it easier to understand:

 - When you use your mobile phone for work, you can claim a deduction.
 It includes activities, such as calling and receiving calls from clients or other co-workers.